G-GameDev/g-gamedev.github.io/_gamedev/basic.md

 ﻿---
 title: "This is Basic"
-excerpt: "How to use enums and bitflags in Unreal game development."
+synopsis: "How to use enums and bitflags in Unreal game development."
 ---

 # Basic